 Is an Electric Heater Safe for a Tent?

 Of all the heater options for tent camping, the safest option is an electric heater because it does not produce any flame or carbon monoxide.
-That being said, you still should never sleep with a heater on or leave it unattended.
+That being said, you still should never sleep with a space heater on or leave it unattended.
 Instead, run it before bed, then turn it off when you go to bed.
-While it’s running, give it some ventilation by opening an upper flap or cracking a mesh window.
+While it’s running, you can give it some ventilation by opening an upper flap or cracking a mesh window.